mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 ![](fig/pw.jpg)

-A detailed analysis of mesh dependence and time integration schemes as well as a series of snapshots of the solution as well as plots for deisplacement and pressure over time obtained with 4C can be found in the [Mayr2015a,Mayr2016a].
+A detailed analysis of mesh dependence and time integration schemes as well as a series of snapshots of the solution as well as plots for displacement and pressure over time obtained with 4C can be found in [Mayr2015a,Mayr2016a].

 ## Model setup in 4C

 To create a 4C model and input file, at least two ingredients are required:

 - The finite element mesh in a suitable mesh format
-- A `*.4C.yaml` file will all simulation parameters and boundary conditions
+- A `*.4C.yaml` file with all simulation parameters and boundary conditions

 This tutorial comes with ready-to-use mesh files, so that the focus can be put on creating input files for 4C simulations.
 In the next steps, you will create your own 4C input file with all necessary simulation parameters, material definitions and boundary conditions and link it to existing finite element mesh files.